ArKT-7/won-deployer/guide/English/unlock-bootloader-en.md

 >[!WARNING]
 >
-> During the waiting period, do not reset your device or log out of your Xiaomi account.
->
 > Backup Data: Unlocking the bootloader will erase all data on your device.
 Make sure to back up important data before proceeding.

 ---